 Until recently visitors entered and exited in the same place, causing confusion and limiting the zoo’s opportunity to communicate specific ‘exit’ related information - e.g. ‘thank you for visiting’, ‘safe onward journey’ and reminders about upcoming events that may be of interest.

 Bearing this in mind the zoo decided to create a completely new exit, helping to improve people flow and provide a far nicer ‘leaving’ experience.
-Aside from the necessary contract landscaping and pathways work, to make it a success ZSL London Zoo needed to install new directional and information signage.
+Aside from the necessary contract landscaping and pathways work, to make it a success ZSL London Zoo needed to install new directional signage.

 After liaising with several companies, Fitzpatrick Woolmer were appointed.
 Armed with design ideas from the zoo and after a comprehensive site survey, Fitzpatrick Woolmer devised a durable signage scheme in-line with zoo branding whilst also enabling the easy interchange of information.

 The solution involved the design, manufacture and installation of six bespoke, semi-seasoned, oak displays.
 Ultra robust, powdercoated stainless steel edging strips were incorporated for a superior quality, contemporary feel.
 Two of the units had words routed into one face, which were then paint in-filled in accordance with the zoo’s branding palette.
 The remaining four units had A1 silver clip-frames attached to enable the easy interchange of information.